Sino-Soviet conflict (1929): Conflict

 When they reached Manzhouli, they found that the Chinese were not prepared for battle and that the Chinese forces were looting houses and stores, stealing civilian clothes, and trying to escape.
 The Soviet strategy was a success.
 On November 26, the Chinese were ready to sign a treaty with the Soviets.
 On December 13, after much debate, the Chinese signed the Khabarovsk Protocol, which restored peace and the status quo ante bellum, the Sino-Soviet treaty of 1924.

+A Soviet Air Forces pilot in a Polikarpov R-1 cockpit during the conflict (Note: A Soviet fist and the stylized Russian caption Н-Н'Аа! (lit.
+'Take thaaat!') on the fuselage are elements taken from a propaganda poster responding to the Curzon Ultimatum of 1923.)

 The victory over China was an eyeopener for the world.
 During the conflict, the Soviets used propaganda to help spread communist ideology and to confuse the Chinese Army by using radio and leaflets.
 They did so by deceiving the Chinese command on the town that was the Soviets' next target: "Its military forces combined carefully measured use of depth and variety, coordinated in the fashion of a swift action design to achieve the precise goal of annihilating offensive under complex conditions' against enemy forces."

 Stalin boasted to Vyacheslav Molotov that "our fellows from the Far East Army gave [the Chinese] a good scare."
 The conflict brought a sense of military prestige back into the Asian region.
 The Soviet victory was also applauded by such Western nations as the United States, France, and the United Kingdom.
 It showed the West that the Soviets could use both diplomacy and military might to achieve its goal.

 However, while some might have applauded the Soviets for using those techniques, others feared them in a legitimate concern.
 The Western nations were frightened that might mean the Soviet Union might one day be able to beat a Western nation at its own game.

 The impact of the conflict left the region in a power vacuum, which left the door wide open for the Japanese to take control of the region.
 After observing how easily Soviet forces had beaten the Chinese, the Japanese used a similar technique to defeat the Chinese and occupied Manchuria after the Mukden Incident in 1931.

 Aftermath

 When Japan invaded Manchuria in 1931 and occupied the Soviet sphere of influence, the Soviet Union was still not strong enough in the East to oppose the Japanese.
-Stalin adopted a policy of strict neutrality, and the Soviet Union sold its rights to the Chinese Eastern Railway to the Manchukuo government on 23 March 1935.
+Stalin adopted a policy of strict neutrality, and the Soviet Union sold its rights to the Chinese Eastern Railway to the Manchukuo government on March 23, 1935.